shanerunnels/shane-password-generator/README.md

 Here's the site link https://shanerunnels.github.io/shane-password-generator/

-I attempted to share a screenshot of the project, but it wasn't working for me.

 This was definitely a tougher project.
 Mostly because of my frustrations with JS.
 But I'll get a handle on it soon!
 I'm sure there are other, quicker ways to handle

 GIVEN I need a new, secure password